 - registration tax of EUR200;

-- cadastral tax at 1%; and
+- · cadastral tax at 1%; and

 - mortgage tax at 3%.

+Mortgage and cadastral taxes rates are reduced to 1.5% and 0.5% respectively in case one of the parties is an Italian real estate investment fund.
 Where real estate is acquired by way of shares in the corporate vehicle holding the asset, the transaction is normally VAT exempt.
 The transfer will, however, be subject to a registration tax of EUR200.